Tribute To My Brother, Senator Pius Ewherido

 During our stay in the university, we compared UNN and Ife.
 I said UNN was better academically.
 He was not really interested in being drawn into that argument, but he was emphatic that Ife was more beautiful.
 There was no basis for comparism.
 UNN was not even beautiful then.
 We exchanged letters regularly and compared notes.
 During holidays, we (himself, Ufuoma, my immediate younger brother and myself) would coil up in bed and talk about the future.
 We discussed our plans, dreams and aspirations.
 There was a burning desire to uplift the family name and circumstances.

-Also Read: NDT Marriage Corner: Duties Of The Father To His Children By Francis Ewherido
+Also Read: NDT Marriage Corner: Children Of 'AVWIOROVWE' By Francis Ewherido

 When my father died suddenly in 1988, he jettisoned his plan to take the offer of a graduate assistant at Ife, by virtue of being the best graduating student, and using the opportunity to pursue his master’s degree.
 My father had set a target of minimum first degree for all his children.
 Three of my youngest brothers were still in secondary school.
 He felt that everyone had to get their first degree first in line with my father’s wish.
 Not only that, the salary of a graduate assistant was N500.
 He felt that he would not be a participant, but a bystander, in the education of his younger siblings with that salary.
 He opted to do audio/video business to enable him earn more income.
 The business did very well and enabled him not only to support our youngest siblings, but boost the entire family’s finances.
 Later when he went into politics and became the deputy speaker of the Delta State House of Assembly in 1999, his distractors called him “ordinary DJ” and “disc jockey.”
 I was very pained and amused at the same time.
 They did not know the sacrifice he made for my family.
 Ignorance is a disease, and ignorance of history is a tragedy.